-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders a view of what type of borrower you are based solely on your credit history.
-You'll need a score of at least 700 to get a acceptable interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over the life of the loan could be more than double that of an individual with a superior FICO score.
+Lenders want to make sure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued over the life of the loan could be more than double that of someone having a stronger FICO score.

-We're used to working with all tiers of FICO scores.
+Staying on top of your FICO score is the best way to ease into purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-How do you get a stronger score?
+You want a stronger score, but how do you get there?
 Building your FICO score takes time.
-It can be hard to make a significant stride change in your number with small changes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+It can be rare to make a large-scale change in your credit score with small changes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+Here are some methods to improve your credit score:

-- Correct your credit report.
-If you find incorrect items on your credit report, contact the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you find incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you don't want to have one card that is holding the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at about less than 40% of their credit limit than to have the majority of your debt taking up the balance one card.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the bulk of your debt transferred to a single card.

-- Apply for gas cards or retail credit.
-For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your FICO score.
-You must always avoid keeping a large balance for more than a couple of months because these types of cards usually have a higher interest rate.
+- Retail cards and gas cards.
+For those who have no credit or below average credit, chain store credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your credit.
+You must always beware of holding a large balance for too long because these types of cards traditionally have a higher interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
+- Don't let your cards get dusty.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards to make sure your accounts stay active.
 But, pay them off in no more than two or three payments.

 - Keep up with payments.
-Payment history is a huge factor in your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.
+Your credit score plummets with each account that goes to collections.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

-Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Kivett Realty, the loan process is sure to go more smoothly so you, too, can become a homeowner.
+Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Kivett Realty, the loan process can be a stress-free experience so you, too, can achieve home ownership.